StartupAndPlay/startupandplay.com/README.md

 // Installation

 Clone repo to public_html as it contains the WordPress core files.
-Create database and wp-config.php (sample.php file included in repo) with proper settings.
+Files not included:
+-MySQL DB
+-wp-config.php
+-robots.txt

 // History